 We want to keep you updated about how we are responding to the coronavirus situation.
 Below are answers to some of your most frequently asked questions in the light of current guidance.

-What do I need to do to visit Canterbury Roman Museum?
+What do I need to do to visit The Beaney?

 We are now operating a booking system if you are visiting the museum.
 This is so we can limit numbers and support social distancing.
-Pre-booking is encouraged and you can book online here.
-Anyone who doesn’t pre-book doesn’t need to worry though, as you can book in on arrival, subject to availability.
+Pre booking is encouraged and is free of charge.
+Anyone who doesn’t pre book doesn’t need to worry though, as you can book in on arrival, subject to availability.
+Book online.

-Can I walk-in to Canterbury Roman Museum without pre-booking my visit?
+Can I walk-in to The Beaney without pre-booking my visit?

 To monitor numbers inside the building we will still need to book you into a session, but this can be done on the door if there is room.
 We will also ask for your personal information for participation in the national Track and Trace programme.
 This is not compulsory but it is strongly encouraged.